-- Scratch – Imagine, Program, Share — Scratch from MIT is a causal creative learning site for children, which has projects that range from the solar system to paper planes to music synths and more.
+- Scratch – Imagine, Program, Share — Scratch from MIT is a creative learning site for children, which has projects that range from the solar system to paper planes to music synths and more.

 - Udemy — Udemy hosts mostly paid video tutorials in a wide range of general topics including personal development, design, marketing, lifestyle, photography, software, health, music, language, and more.

 - Stack Exchange — StackExchange is one of several dozen Q+A sites covering multiple topics, including Stack Overflow, which is related to computer technology.
-Ask a targeted question, get answers from professional and enthusiast peers to improve what you already know about a topic.
+Ask a targeted question, get answers from professional and enthusiastic peers to improve what you already know about a topic.